TradeIdeasPhilip/jpeg/README.md

 Eventually I will need more than one measure.
 As discussed above, we will have different needs at different times.
-For now I need something simple so I can start measuring the things I'm testing.
+For now I need something simple so I can start measuring the things I’m testing.

 A very simple measure would compare each pixel in the final image to the same pixel in the original image.
 Root - mean - square to get a total error.